ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Conclusion

 \section{Conclusion}

 We presented a novel approach for extracting objects from 3D Gaussian Splatting models.
-Our method addresses two key challenges: isolating individual 3D Gaussian primitives for each object and handling occlusions in complex scenes.
-By implementing K-nearest neighbor pruning to remove irrelevant primitives and leveraging diffusion-based inpainting to compensate for occluded regions, our approach significantly outperforms existing methods.
+To do so, we have proposed a prune-and-inpaint method that applies statistical outlier removal of non-object floaters, and a scene-geometry-based occlusion reasoning method for inpainting.
 We demonstrated the synergy between pruning and inpainting, both of which substantially enhance extraction performance.
 Our evaluations on both the standard LERF dataset and our new synthetic \ourdatasetname~ dataset confirm the effectiveness of our approach in producing clear object extractions that are robust to occlusions and floaters.

-\paragraph{Limitations.} While our method shows promising results, the quality currently is limited by the generative inpainting model.
+\customparagraph{Limitations.} While our method shows promising results, the quality currently is limited by the generative inpainting model.
 As research in this area is rapidly evolving, we expect this limitation to be mitigated in the future.